Sauloxd/review-apps/README.md

 If you want to also deploy, for example, a storybook app, just add another step with a *different slug* and it will have it's unique url for it!

 4. The CLEANUP will only happen when the action receives an event of PR closed.
 Currently there is no other way, unless you manually remove the app yourself in the github pages branch.

-## The envisoned workflow
-Since you can use this action the way you want, I'll share the way I envisioned this when I created this.

-Probably you don't want to constantly (re)build your app on every PUSH (like in the workflow in this repo, which was built for developing it), but only per PR created, when it's almost done.
-Even better, to avoid unnecessary computations, you can configure this action to only run on specific PR `labels`, like `storybook` or `Review App`. (see this [examle](https://github.com/Sauloxd/review-apps/blob/master/.github/workflows/real-life-use-case.yml))

-That said, the only way out of an open PR is a closed PR, and thats when this action will delete the branch namespace in github action branch.

-This is probably not useful for hosting the production version of the app, so keep that in mind.

 ## Inputs